aushna/Netflix_sql/README.md

-# Netflix_sql tv shows and movies data analysis using  SQL
+# Netflix_sql  data analysis using  SQL and Using Power Bi.